Chokehold (band): History

 Chokehold was formed in 1990 in Hamilton.
 Their first release More Than Ever was in 1991.
 This was followed in 1992 by a split EP with Crisis of Faith and the Life Goes On EP.
 Their rise in popularity paralleled that of other vegan straight edge bands such as Earth Crisis, and hardline bands like Vegan Reich and Raid.

-In 1993 Chokehold released the Prison of Hope LP through American label Conquer the World Records and sounded their own record label Structure Records to release music by Florida band Bloodlet.
+In 1993, Chokehold released the Prison of Hope LP through American label Conquer the World Records and sounded their own record label Structure Records to release music by Florida band Bloodlet.
 They released their next EP, 1994's Instilled, on Philadelphia's Bloodlink Records.
 This EP featured some of their most political material to date, notably the anti-religious song "Anchor", the anti-homophobia song "Mindset", and their manifesto on Human/Earth/Animal Liberation "Burning Bridges".

 They followed this in 1995 with their second LP, Content With Dying.
 This album contained "Not a Solution", a vehemently pro-choice hardcore song.

 They signed in 1996 to Germany's Mad Mob Records and recorded four new songs, which were to be released as a split CD with Feeding the Fire.
 But, after a European tour in 1996, the band decided to break up.
 They played their last show in March at the New Bedford Festival in Massachusetts.
 These four songs were released as a self-titled EP on Jawk Records the following year.
 Rhythm of Sickness Records posthumously released a split 12" vinyl with Left For Dead; Redstar Records later released one of their unreleased covers on the compilation The Sound and the Fury.
-Members went on to play in such bands as Brutal Knights, Left for Dead, Haymaker, Our War, Seventy-Eight Days and Funerary.
+Members went on to play in such bands as Brutal Knights, Left for Dead, Haymaker, Our War, SeventyEightDays and Funerary.

 In 2015, remixed versions of the band's albums Prison of Hope and Content with Dying were re-released.
 The band reunited and began touring in support of the new releases.
 Comments by a band member and a subsequent violent confrontation at their first performance in Toronto led to allegations of racism and transphobia, which were denied by the band members and their label.